paulmillr/ostio/README.md

 agnostic to programming langs and frameworks.
 In this case, CoffeeScript is used with Stylus, Handlebars.js templates and javascript libs.

-`config.coffee` contains brunch configuration, `package.json` contains
+`brunch-config` contains brunch configuration, `package.json` contains brunch plugins and dependencies.
-brunch plugins.

 ### Chaplin (+ Backbone.js)
 [Chaplin](http://chaplinjs.org) is a framework on top of